getappmap/appmap-js/docs/reference/appmap-client-cli.md

       --help        Show help                                          [boolean]
       --source-url  Base URL to link to a source file.
-The relative path to the source file will be added to the URL path.          [string] --appmap-url  Base URL to link to AppMaps.
+The relative path to the source file will be added to the URL path.          [string] --appmap-url  Base URL to link to AppMap Data.
 A 'path' parameter will be added with the relative path from the report directory to the AppMap JSON file.                               [string] -d, --directory   program working directory                           [string]